 Survey questions are a powerful tool when used appropriately.
-In this article, we’ll be walking you through how and when to use different types of Survey Questions.
+In this article, we’ll walk you through each survey question type, including how it works, when to use it, and what it looks like in your Results Dashboard, and we’ll provide you with a few examples.

 Your account settings determine the maximum number of questions you can ask.
-Each question can include up to 100 response options.
+Each question can include up to 100 response options (except for Dropdown type questions, which allow up to 600 response options).

-For information on analyzing the data from your Survey Questions, click here.
+For a deeper dive on analyzing the data from your survey questions, click here.

 How it works

-Multiple choice questions are the most basic type of Survey Question.
+Single select questions are the most basic type of survey question.
 Leaders can pose a question with up to 100 possible answers, from which participants choose one.
 These questions can also include an “Other (please specify)” option wherein participants can write an answer up to 120 characters long.

 We’ve made it easy for leaders to upload batches of responses all at once.
 Simply copy and paste responses from a csv or text file into the “Bulk answers” dialogue box.